Aughol/CTF-Workshop/linux_install.md

 2. Type the command `sudo gedit /etc/default/grub` and enter your password when asked.
 3. Find the line that says `GRUB_CMDLINE_LINUX_DEFAULT="quiet splash"`
 4. At the end of the line, add `video=hyperv_fb:<width>x<height>`.
 If you wanted a standard laptop resolution, the line would read `GRUB_CMDLINE_LINUX_DEFAULT="quite splash video=hyperv_fb:1366x768"`.
 5. Save the file and exit.
-In the terminal, type the command `sudo updte-grub` and type the password when asked.
+In the terminal, type the command `updte-grub` and type the password when asked.
 6. Type the command `reboot` in the terminal to restart the computer.

 #### For Kali Linux: